...

 The pigments we use in asphalt have to be very good at things like:

-Iron oxide pigments are better at all these things than other types of pigments, which is why we use them so much in colored asphalt projects.
+Iron oxide pigments are better at all these things than other types of pigments, That is why we use iron oxide pigments much in colored asphalt projects.
 Pigment selection is very important in asphalt production because the right pigment selection can make a big difference in how the asphalt looks and lasts.
-Iron oxide pigments are a top choice for asphalt because they meet all the requirements for high-performance pigments used in asphalt.
+Iron oxide pigments are the best choice, they meet all the requirements for high-performance pigments used in asphalt.

 Advantages of Iron Oxide Pigments in Asphalt